rstacruz/flowloop-2018/README.md

 Flowloop is a productivity timer that helps you maintain a [state of flow](https://en.wikipedia.org/wiki/Flow_(psychology)).
 It keeps you aware of time without having to interrupt you.

+When using Flowloop, your day will be divided into **laps**.
+Each lap represents 25 minutes of productive work.
+This lets you:

+- __Schedule work better.__ You'll be able to do around 10 laps in one typical work day.
+Awareness of laps will help you schedule your time wisely.

+- __Motivate yourself.__ By keeping a list of laps over the last week, you'll be giving yourself a subtle push of encouragement to perform as much as yesterday, if not better.

+- __Manage distractions.__ By clearly designating time periods as for work and break, it helps you be more productive in your work and enjoy your breaks better.

+## How it works

 - Every 25 minutes of uninterrupted work time is **1 lap**.
 A bell sound will be played when you finish a lap.

 - The next lap will sound 1 more bell than the last, as long as your work is not interrupted.
 That is: 1 bell for the first lap, 2 bells for the second, and so on.
 This keeps you aware of how long you've been working.